OpesanyaAdebayo/js-to-ts/README.md

     "start": "node ./dist/bin/www.js"
   }
 ```
+3. Run `npm run start`.

-3. You should have your app running on `http//localhost:3000`.
+4. You should have your app running on `http//localhost:3000`.
 You're live! 🎉🎉🎉

 ### Questions
 If you have any further question or issue, please feel free to open an issue in this repo.